bradparker/bradparker.com/site/content/posts/2019-12-25-getting-close-to-the-conceptual-metal.md

   l c (\a as -> f a c)
 ```

 That makes the types line up, but it doesn't do what we want it to do.
 This won't fold over _all_ of the provided list.
 It'll iterate over at most one element (or none if the list should have none).
-As with moving from `subtractOne` to `foldNat` we'll need to introduce some recursion.
+As with moving from `pred` to `foldNat` we'll need to introduce some recursion.

 ```haskell
 foldr :: (a -> c -> c) -> c -> List a -> c